Abstraction principle (law)

 The abstract system of title transfer (Abstraktionsprinzip) is a legal term in German law relating to the law of obligations (Schuldrecht) and property law (Sachenrecht).
-Although no express reference to it is made in the German Civil Code (BGB), the concept of separating a personal undertaking to pay or exchange goods or legal rights (e.g. through contract) from the conveyance of title to those goods or legal rights (e.g. through a deed or land registration) is fundamental to German private law (as well as Chilean law, Dutch law, South African law, and possibly Common law).
+Although no express reference to it is made in the German Civil Code (BGB), the concept of separating a personal undertaking to pay or exchange goods or legal rights (e.g. through contract) from the conveyance of title to those goods or legal rights (e.g. through a deed or land registration) is fundamental to German private law (as well as Brazilian law, Greek law, South African law, and Scots law).

 General features

-Abstract title transfer is base on the maxim traditionibus non nudis pactis dominia rerum transferuntur: ownership is transferred by delivery (or other conveyance) and not by bare contract.
+Abstract title transfer is based on the Roman maxim traditionibus non nudis pactis dominia rerum transferuntur: ownership is transferred by delivery and not by contract alone.
 The abstract system dominates the entire BGB and is vital for the understanding of how it treats legal transactions, such as contracts.
 For example, under the BGB's system, ownership is not transferred by a sale contract, as in some other jurisdictions (e.g. France, Italy, etc.).
 Instead, the sale contract merely obligates the seller to transfer ownership of the good sold to the buyer, while the buyer is obligated to pay the stipulated price.
 The buyer does not automatically gain ownership by virtue of the contract of sale whereas the seller has not automatically gained ownership of the money.
 Article 433 of the BGB explicitly states this obligation of the seller, as well as the buyer's obligation to pay the agreed upon price and take the thing he bought.
 So, seller and buyer have just made reciprocal undertakings and gained reciprocal obligations.
 For transfer of ownership, another contract is necessary which is governed by §§ 929 et seq.
-Thus, in a simple purchase of goods paid immediately in cash, German civil law interprets the transaction as (at least) three contracts: the contract of sale itself, obligating the seller to transfer ownership of the product to the buyer and the buyer to pay the price; a contract that transfers ownership of the product to the buyer, fulfilling the seller’s obligation; and a contract that transfers ownership of the money (bills and coins) from the buyer to the seller, fulfilling the buyer’s obligation.
+Thus, in a simple purchase of goods paid immediately in cash, German civil law interprets the transaction as (at least) three contracts: the contract of sale itself, obligating the seller to transfer ownership of the product to the buyer and the buyer to pay the price; a contract that transfers ownership of the product to the buyer, fulfilling the seller's obligation; and a contract that transfers ownership of the money (bills and coins) from the buyer to the seller, fulfilling the buyer's obligation.

-This doesn't mean that contracts in Germany are more complicated to the people involved.
-Especially the contracts of everyday life don't differ from those in other countries in their outer appearance.
+This does not mean that contracts in Germany are more complicated to the people involved.
+Especially the contracts of everyday life do not differ from those in other countries in their outer appearance.
 For instance, if someone buys a newspaper at a newsstand without saying one single word to the seller, all the three abovementioned contracts are performed and can be construed to have been performed from the parties' behavior.